5satoshi/webapp/docs/installation.md

 ## Prerequisites

 - Access to a Google Cloud Project with BigQuery enabled.
 - **Core Lightning (CLN) Node Data**: The application is designed to visualize and analyze data from your Core Lightning (CLN) node.
-You will need to export data from your CLN node and ingest it into specific tables within your BigQuery dataset.
+You will need to export data from your CLN and ingest it into specific tables within your BigQuery dataset.
 - Service Account credentials configured for local development if running outside a Google Cloud environment that provides Application Default Credentials (ADC).

 ### BigQuery Data Requirements

-The dashboard relies on specific tables in your BigQuery dataset, populated with data from your CLN node.
+The dashboard relies on specific tables in your BigQuery dataset, populated with data from your CLN.
 You must set up a process to regularly export data from your CLN and load it into these BigQuery tables.
 The expected tables and their corresponding CLN data sources are:

 1.  **`peers` Table**
     *   **CLN Data Source**: Primarily from `lightning-cli listpeers`.
 Channel-specific details like capacity and balance also align with `lightning-cli listchannels`.